danielcodes/kendama-collection/README.md

 ## TODOS

 * Learn how to upload an image
+* Add some ajax to be able to remove items through client side
 * Replace images with shots of your own

 ## Things I have learned